Go Whole for Best Health

 Two large studies, similar results

 Researchers in Europe tracked 313,074 adults for an average of eight years, while accounting for other factors that affect heart disease risk, such as smoking, body weight, exercise patterns, other eating habits, high blood pressure, and diabetes.
-They found:
+They found that:

 - Compared with people eating three or fewer daily servings of fruits and vegetables, those who ate eight or more servings had 22% lower risk of heart disease death.